VaLa-Laiton/helloPython/README.md

 # helloPython
-Repository dedicated to documenting my progress and learning process in Python.
+This repository is dedicated to documenting my progress and development during my Python learning journey, using the [30-Days-Of-Python](https://github.com/Asabeneh/30-Days-Of-Python) repository by Asabeneh as a guide.

-## hello.py
+### hello.py
-Python, like other languages, has multiple data types.
-These include integers, floats, strings, among others.
-This is to perform precise and efficient operations.
+This first file allowed me to learn about the different data types that Python has.
+I also realized that most programming languages handle the same data types.
+This is done to enable precise operations.